Box#

-- A box is an immutable object which can only be created or removed.
+- A box is an immutable unit, which can be created or removed, but never altered.

-- Transactions contain both input and output boxes.
+- Transactions consist of both input and output boxes.

 Example#

-As an example of a box.
-We take the proof-of-no-premine from Ergo genesis state, which contains the last block ids from Bitcoin and Ethereum at the moment of launch, and also the latest news headlines:
+Consider the 'proof-of-no-premine' from the Ergo genesis state.
+This box contains the last block IDs from Bitcoin and Ethereum at the launch time, as well as the latest news headlines:

 {